Rorailer/Server-Setup-Script/README.md

 # Server Setup Script — Self-Hosting Bootstrap for Docker, Portainer, NPM & Cloudflared

-A small, practical script set by [rorailer](https://github.com/rorailer) to bootstrap a fresh Ubuntu/Debian VPS into a self-hosting environment in minutes.
+A small, practical script set by [rorailer (Me)](https://github.com/rorailer) to bootstrap a fresh Ubuntu/Debian VPS into a self-hosting environment in minutes.

 It installs and wires up: